RaghavJH/ProxyGG-API/README.md

 //Get raw proxies and print
 //Can be Format.DOM or Format.TABLE too.
 string proxiesInJson = proxyggApi.GetRawProxiesAsync(ProxyType.HTTPS, 100, Format.JSON).Result;
+//You can also supply a country code
+//string proxiesInJson = proxyggApi.GetRawProxiesAsync(ProxyType.HTTPS, 100, Format.JSON, "US").Result;
 //Print the proxies
 Console.WriteLine(proxiesInJson);
 ```